Police close off London's Westminster Bridge over unattended vehicle

-LONDON British police sealed off Westminster Bridge in central London next to parliament on Thursday following reports of an unattended vehicle.
+LONDON (Reuters) - British police sealed off Westminster Bridge in central London next to parliament on Thursday following reports of an unattended vehicle.

 Officers initially blocked vehicles and pedestrians from the crossing, then let pedestrians through again soon after.